MarkAPhillips/movie-api/README.md

         voteCount,
         releaseDate,
         originalLanguage,
       }
     }
+    totalCount
+    pageInfo {
+      startCursor
+      endCursor
+      hasPreviousPage
+      hasNextPage
     }
+  }
+}
 ```

-`size` parameter can be obtained by querying the *imageConfiguration* end point and selecting an entry from the `sizes` property.
+`imageSize` parameter can be obtained by querying the *imageConfiguration* end point and selecting an entry from the `imageSizes` property.

-If no `size` argument is passed this defaults to *original*
+If no `imageSizes` argument is passed this defaults to *original*

 ## Setting up Circle CI